MarkEdmondson1234/gtm-redirect-tracker/README.md

 * `/edmon2` and `/edmon3` redirects without UTM parameters
 * `/redirect-gtm` redirects to this GitHub container

-This client has also been attached to a tag that reads the GTM event and sends it to BigQuery:
+This client has also been attached to the [Edmonlytica Server Side Tag](https://github.com/MarkEdmondson1234/edmonlytica-server-side-tag) that reads the GTM event and sends it to BigQuery:

 ![](redirect-gtmss-tag-example.png)
 ![](redirect-gtmss-trigger-example.png)